American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 original newpaper ad of american legion 519 groundbreaking

 Wilson relishes his opportunity to speak for the structure.
 “As the historian since 2012, I’ve learned so much about that place, not just the architecture.
-We’re one of the very few examples left in Southern California that has what’s called a lamella ceiling… it’s a wood-frame sort of Quonset structure that is self-supporting, so it doesn’t require any poles to hold up the ceiling.”
+We’re one of the few examples left in Southern California with a lamella ceiling… it’s a wood-frame sort of Quonset structure that is self-supporting, so it doesn’t require any poles to hold up the ceiling.”

 Legion 519 Lamella Ceiling

-But that ceiling was obscured by panels and air-condition equipment when the Riverside County Court rented the space.
-It was used for municipal storage, but its potential could not be denied.
+However, that ceiling was obscured by panels and air-conditioning equipment when the Riverside County Court rented the space.
+It was used for municipal storage, but its potential could be allowed.

-“Once we’re going to be refurbished,” predicts Wilson, “we will be the coolest place in Riverside County, easily.
+“Once we’re refurbished,” predicts Wilson, “we will be the coolest place in Riverside County, easily.
 Our Hollywood history, for example, goes back to 1948 with the very first radio broadcast coast-to-coast from ’48 to ’54.”

 That’s a segue fit for the airwaves.
 Take it away, Tom McLean…